Published by MBA Skool Team, Last Updated: September 04, 2021

 3. Consistent publicity helps a company strengthen its brand as it gives a company a way to prove its customers its worth.

-5. Publicity open doors for more opportunities and help build relationships with more number of high net worth companies.
+5. It open doors for more opportunities and help build relationships with more number of high net worth companies.

-6. Publicity helps you go viral.
+6. It helps you go viral.
 Ads don’t go viral on their own publicity help them.
 Word of mouth is a successful tool that drives more business for a company.